BC Library Trustees' Association

 BCLTA BOARD GOALS

-At its June 2009 Board Meeting, your BCLTA Executive reviewed and updated the Strategic Priorities and Activities identified at last year’s Strategic Planning session.
-Over the coming months, we will be working hard to accomplish specific tasks under the following priorities and, as always, we welcome your feedback on our efforts.
+At its June 20-21 strategic planning session, your BCLTA Board identified the following priority areas of focus for its 2008-2009 activities.
+We will be working hard to accomplish specific tasks under each of these priorities over the coming months and, as always, we welcome your feedback on our efforts.

 Strategic Priority 1: Raise the profile of BCLTA

-BCLTA will work to improve relationships with sister associations such as BCLA, ABCPLD and BCTLA and will forge ties with other associations and community groups (e.g., UBCM, BCSTA).
-We will continue to foster a reciprocal relationship with PLSB and will seek to broaden provincial government awareness of the Association through contact with the ministries of Education, Children and Family Development, Attorney General, Community and Rural Development, etc.
+BCLTA will work to improve relationships with sister associations such as BCLA and ABCPLD, and will forge ties with other associations and community groups.
+We will strive to foster a reciprocal relationship with PLSB and to broaden provincial government awareness of the Association through contact with ministries of Education, Children and Family Development, Attorney General, Community Development, etc.

 Strategic Priority 2: Advocate on Behalf of the Library Sector